AimadBenzakry/IMDB-Reviews-Sentiment-Aanalysis/README.md

 # IMDB-Reviews-Sentiment-Aanalysis

 This mini project is a quick start to learn how to apply Sentiment Analysis on user reviews.
-I used data from IMDB movie reviews, and Bert model to analyze and preprocess text of each review.
+I used data from IMDB movie reviews, and bert-base-multilingual-uncased model finetuned for sentiment analysis to analyze and preprocess text of each review.

 How it works briefly: